Sunday, December 24, 2023

 Pickering House: 18 Broad Street

-America's oldest home, it was built in 1660 by settler John Pickering, a carpenter form Coventry, England.
+America's oldest home, it was built in 1660 by settler John Pickering, a carpenter from Coventry, England.

 Peirce-Nichols House: 80 Federal Street National Historic Landmark